telerik/xaml-docs/controls/radgridview/events/selection-events.md

 # Selection

-There are a couple of events relevant to the selection in the gridview: __SelectionChanging, SelectionChanged, CurrentCellChanged, SelectedCellChanging and SelectedCellChanged__.
+There are a couple of events relevant to the selection in RadGridView: __SelectionChanging, SelectionChanged, CurrentCellChanged, SelectedCellChanging and SelectedCellChanged__.
 The sequence of the events depends on the __SelectionUnit__ property:

 * __FullRow__ - the __SelectionChanged__ is fired first and after that the __CurrentCellChanged__ event fires.